kerryjiang/SuperSocket.Document/140-Multiple-Server-Instances.md

 ![SuperSocket Isolation Model](images/isolationmodel.jpg)

+### Process level isolation
+If you want to use Process level isolation, beyond the configuration, you need to include an executable assembly "SuperSocket.Agent.exe" into your project output, which is provided by SuperSocket.

+After you start your SuperSocket, you will find more processes of SuperSocket:

+    SuperSocket.SocketService.exe
+    SuperSocket.Agent.exe
+	SuperSocket.Agent.exe

 ## Interactions among the multiple server instances
 As described in the previous section, if the isolation is 'None', the interactions among the multiple server instances is very easy.